Shubhamnihalani10748/simple-calculator/README.md

 - Inputs are not validated for non-numeric entries (future improvement idea).
 - The script has a fun and friendly tone to keep the user engaged.

+> Note: `calculator.sh` is a work in progress and will continue to receive updates with new features and improvements.